Hello!

 Posetal Diagrams

-Preprint with Jamie Vicary, 2023.
+Paper with Jamie Vicary, published in proceedings of ACT 2023.

 We now have a wide range of proof assistants available for compositional reasoning in monoidal or higher categories which are free on some generating signature.
 However, none of these allow us to represent categorical operations such as products, equalizers, and similar logical techniques.
 Here we show how the foundational mathematical formalism of one such proof assistant can be generalized, replacing the conventional notion of string diagram as a geometrical entity living inside an n-cube with a posetal variant that allows exotic branching structure.
 We show that these generalized diagrams have richer behaviour with respect to categorical limits, and give an algorithm for computing limits in this setting, with a view towards future application in proof assistants.